 Ed Polcer grew up in a world filled with music and the older people around him were supportive and encouraging.
 As a result, all throughout his career, Ed sought to do the same for younger musicians.
 His musical career began when he was a child playing xylophone and his sister sang, the act was called Eddie & Betty!
 He switched to trumpet and later cornet and played with jazz greats such as Benny Goodman, Eddie Condon, Teddy Wilson and even the King of Thailand (King Bhumibol Adulyadej)!
-Ed and his wife, singer Judy Kurtz, co-owned (along with Red Balaban) and operated Eddie Condon’s Jazz Club in New York from 1975-1985, which provided incredible opportunities for the audience to hear jazz from some of the top musicians at the time, often having artists sit in on a set.
+Ed and his wife (singer Judy Kurtz) owned and operated Eddie Condon’s Jazz Club in New York from 1975-1985, which provided incredible opportunities for the audience to hear jazz from some of the top musicians at the time, often having artists sit in on a set.
 Along the way, Ed took the time to encourage young musicians, giving them the support he was given when he first started playing.